-JohnnyBrennan the calls that changed comedy and the creator of The Jerky Boys
+JohnnyBrennan - The man behind the calls that changed comedy and the creator of The Jerky Boys

 But for a big chunk of his adult life, prank calling was Brennan's reason for being.
 Starting in the late Seventies, he would lie on the floor of his middle-class parents' living room in Queens, New York, holding the phone receiver close to a clunky tape recorder with the lights turned down low, and start dialing.
 "It's like meditation," he says about his old method.
 "If my eyes aren't distracted, I can see where [the call's] going to go."
 Even after getting a speakerphone – a mid-Eighties Christmas gift from his then-girlfriend, now-wife Allison – Brennan still made his calls on the floor, in the dark.
 In character, he'd talk circles around the pizza-parlor employees, construction-company foremen and other people unfortunate enough to answer their phone.
 It was a lot of "How do you say there, Bottlenose?"; "I need a lot of chickens"; "Bye bye, baby bitch."